 Polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy

-At least 10 mutations in the TREM2 gene have been identified in people with polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy (commonly known as PLOSL).
-Some mutations prevent the cell from making any TREM2 protein, while others result in the production of an abnormally short, nonfunctional version of the protein.
-Still other mutations change the structure of the TREM2 protein, preventing it from reaching the cell surface.
+Variants (also called mutations) in the TREM2 gene have been identified in people with polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy (commonly known as PLOSL).
+Some variants prevent the cell from making any TREM2 proteins, while others result in the production of an abnormally short, nonfunctional version of the protein.
+Other variants change the structure of the TREM2 protein, preventing it from reaching the cell surface.

 Other Names for This Gene